rawilk/profile-filament-plugin/docs/auth/sudo.md

 One thing to note: Some options are available for both the `MultiFactorChallengeProvider` and their `SudoChallengeProvider` counterparts; however, you will need to change those options on both instances when you do modify any of the options.

-> {tip} Don't forget to pass in an instance of the `SudoPasswordProvider` when adding in your other providers!
+> {tip} Remember to pass in an instance of the `SudoPasswordProvider` when adding in your other providers!

 > {tip} Any custom sudo challenge providers you create should use the same `id` as their `MultiFactorChallengeProvider` counterpart (if applicable).